krogenth/TWAUMM/README.md

 To-Do
 ====
-There are several features that still need to be added, specifically: auto-updating(ironic), and the K Dominance Maps.
+There are several features that still need to be added, specifically: auto-updating(ironic), include some multithreading, and the K Dominance Maps.